41y08h/fquery/README.md

 ### Usage

 To use mutations, you need a mutation function that will receive a variable parameter when you call the `mutate` function.
 Here in the example, it's the `text` parameter that we're using as a variable that the mutation function will receive.

-Like queries, to use mutations you'll also need to extend the widget using `HookWidget` or `StatefulHookWidget` (for stateful widgets).
+Like queries, to use mutations you can either extend the widget using `HookWidget` or `StatefulHookWidget` (for stateful widgets) or use the `MutationBuilder` widget, see below.

 The `useMutation` hook takes 4 type arguments -